Trustly

 general

-—payment ID unique within the projectsignature
+—payment identifier unique within the projectsignature

 payment

-—purchase currency in ISO-4217 alpha-3 format
+—payment currency code in the ISO-4217 alpha-3 format

 recurring_id